sbarex/QLMarkdown/README.md

 After the first execution, the Quick Look extension will be available (and enabled) among those present in the System preferences/Extensions.

 If you have problems, try moving the application to the trash and then back in the Applications folder.
 If the `QLMarkdown Preview Extension` is present (and checked) in the list of Quick Look Extensions in the System preferences but the `.md` files are not displayed it is probably due to other applications that have registered support for that type of file.
-You can change the order of priority of the Quick Look Extensions indide the System preferences.
+You can change the order of priority of the Quick Look Extensions inside the System preferences.

 Finally, the problems may depend on how the `.md` files were registered on the system by other applications.